ContainerSSH/library-template/README.md

 Add a description here.

 <p align="center"><strong>Note: This is a developer documentation.</strong><br />The user documentation for ContainerSSH is located at <a href="https://containerssh.github.io">containerssh.github.io</a>.</p>

+## Todo

+Once you have this repository forked you should [enable the LGTM integration](https://lgtm.com/dashboard).